 Adobe.
 Adobe markets itself as a digital platform for creative, marketing, and document management.
 But there is no chance you don’t already know what Adobe is, because it’s the default platform for PDF files, having invented them.

 Zoom.
 As a publicly traded company, Zoom is another great example of a B2B SaaS company that has skyrocketed into market leader status.
 The software is the world’s top solution for video conferencing.

 Slack.
 Known for a focus on user experience and reporting 12 million active daily users, Slack has grown steadily since its inception.
 Its parent company Microsoft boasts 75 million daily active users for Microsoft Teams.

 Fast-growing B2B SaaS companies

-Fast-growing companies seem to come out of nowhere and capture tons of market share, despite there already being well-established competitors available.
-Here are some of the fastest growing B2B SaaS companies in 2021.
+Fast-growing companies seem to come out of nowhere, attracting hoards of new customers and capturing tons of market share, despite there already being well-established competitors available.
+Here are metrics from some of the fastest-growing B2B SaaS businesses in 2021.

 ClickUp.
 Certainly, Asana and Trello didn’t see ClickUp coming.
 The company has grown through word-of-mouth because of it’s attractive UX and more powerful automation and project management features.
 The company has experienced a whopping 900% revenue growth in the past year.

 Virtually.
 Virtually is a platform for online learning trusted by accredited online schools.
 The rise of online learning in 2020 and 2021 surely contributed to its growth.

 Smaller software companies solve small, yet still persistent, problems.
 Here are some B2B examples of micro-SaaS companies: